--> Hiking Lower Palm Canyon Trail - Visit Palm Springs tag-img

 Palm Canyon trail

-The trail then crosses over Palm Canyon Creek and eventually connects with the Victor and Palm Canyon Trail.
-As you continue it becomes East Fork Trail.
+The trail then crosses Palm Canyon Creek and eventually connects with the Victor and Palm Canyon Trail.
+As you continue, it becomes East Fork Trail.
 Hike another .5 to 1 mile before turning around and heading back to the trading post.
-The huge palm tree oasis effectively ends after about 1.4 miles of walking through Palm Canyon.
+The colossal palm tree oasis ends after about 1.4 miles of walking through Palm Canyon.

 Palm Canyon Trail